ZevEisenberg/mergesort.github.io/_posts/2021-08-24-creating-slick-color-palette-apis.md

 ![An image displaying four color palettes from my app]({{ site.url }}/assets/img/color-palette-asset-catalog.jpg)

 **Do not miss this incredibly important step, guide your eyes towards the pink arrow on the right side of the image.** You must select the folder you're adding colors to and check the **Provides Namespace checkbox**.
-This is what will enable our code to have a clear and consistent naming structure, matching the folder’s name to our theme’s name.
+This is what will enable our code to have a clear and consistent naming structure, matching the folder’s name to our palette's name.

 ---